Thai police arrest rapper, activists in crackdown on protest

 One of the activists who allegedly made critical remarks, Arnon Nampha, was arrested Wednesday and charged with sedition and violation of a public assembly law for participating in a Harry Potter-themed protest on Aug.
 3.

-Three other political and labor activists also were also arrested Wednesday, according to the Thai Lawyers for Human Rights.
-They were charged with sedition and other offenses related to a protest in July.
+Three other political and labor activists also were also arrested Wednesday and charged with sedition and other offenses related to a protest in July.
+Three more were apprehended on Thursday on charges linked to the same protest, according to the Thai Lawyers for Human Rights.

-The group also tweeted that Arnon was denied bail and will be brought to the criminal court Thursday morning.
+The group tweeted that Arnon was denied bail.
+He and three others were brought to the criminal court Thursday morning.

 Human Rights Watch said in a statement that Thai authorities should drop all charges and release the detained pro-democracy activists.